yellowdragonlabs/TDD/README.md

 Test automatically
 ------------------

-[`run`](https://raw.githubusercontent.com/yellowdragonlabs/TDD/master/run) automatically runs all tests every time something changes in the parent directory.
+[`run`](https://raw.githubusercontent.com/yellowdragonlabs/TDD/master/run) automatically compiles and runs all tests in the current directory, every time something changes in the specified directory (the parent, by default).
-Any arguments are passed to the compiler.
-In the absence of arguments, it uses clang++ to compile `*cpp`.

 ```
 $ ./run